+3.26.10 This above approach to the appraisal of the policies examines each policy individually to explore their strengths, weaknesses as well as their potential to deliver the against the sustainability objectives.
+In reality planning policies are frequently applied together acting upon the development proposal as necessary.

+- An enhanced test of the sustainability of the Submission draft Local Plan plus Proposed Modifications 3.26.11 requires an overview of the possible collective performance of the policies.
+This collective performance can partly be judged by the overall likelihood of the policies delivering against the sustainability objectives.

+- 3.26.12 An examination of the likelihood of delivering against the sustainability objectives reveals that nearly half of the possible interactions were addressed by the draft policies.
+Of the 237 non-neutral outcomes, 62% (147) delivered minor beneficial outcomes, 17% (41) moderate beneficial and 8% (19) major beneficial.
+In terms of the adverse outcomes 11% (27) were minor adverse with only 1% (3) being moderate adverse.

-- 3.25.10 This above approach to the appraisal of the policies examines each policy individually to explore their strengths, weaknesses as well as their potential to deliver the against the sustainability objectives.
-In reality planning policies are frequently applied together acting upon the development proposal as necessary. - 3.25.11 An enhanced test of the sustainability of the Draft Local Plan requires an overview of the possible collective performance of the policies.
-This collective performance can partly be judged by the overall likelihood of the policies delivering against the sustainability objectives. - 3.25.12 An examination of the likelihood of delivering against the sustainability objectives reveals that approximately 10% of the interactions between the sustainability objectives and draft policies were anticipated to be expected to deliver a beneficial outcome for an objective.
-A further 31% were considered likely to deliver a beneficial outcome, with 46% having the potential to deliver a beneficial outcomes.
-Consequently 13% of the interactions were viewed as contributing adversely to the sustainability objectives. - 3.25.13 Much of the uncertainty is a reflection of the flexibility afforded in the policies during the process of considering development proposals.
+- 3.26.13 Approximately 11% of the interactions between the sustainability objectives and draft policies were anticipated to be expected to deliver the forecast outcome, with a further 32% being considered likely to deliver the outcome and 57% having the potential to deliver the forecast outcomes.
+Consequently, much of the uncertainty is a reflection of the flexibility afforded in the policies during the process of considering development proposals.
 On one hand, such flexibility can be seen to create uncertainty for developers, while on the other it enables the policies to be applied in a pragmatic manner to suit local circumstances.
-Nevertheless, as 41% of the policy interactions with the sustainability objectives are likely or are expected to deliver beneficial outcomes, the policy framework appears to be less robust than might otherwise be the case. - 3.25.14 The following topics emerge from the analysis: - M42 economic gateway sites; - Supporting Employment Opportunities for North Solihull; - · Greenbelt; - Housing provision; - Transport and accessibility; - · Climate change; - Health and well-being;
+Nevertheless, as 41% of the policy interactions with the sustainability objectives are likely or are expected to deliver beneficial outcomes, the policy framework appears to be less robust than might otherwise be the case.

+- 3.26.14 The following topics emerge from the analysis:

+- M42 economic gateway sites;

+- Supporting Employment Opportunities for North Solihull;

+- Green Belt:

+- Housing provision;

+- Transport and accessibility;

+- Climate change:

+- Health and well-being;

 - Local distinctiveness;

 - Public safety and crime;

 - Natural environment.